-The NTGIL RMF leverages the NTAM Corporate Committees to add an extra layer of review and challenge with further recommendations to the Board.
+The NTGIL RMF leverages wider Northern Trust Asset Management and Northern Trust Corporate committees to add an extra layer of review and challenge with further recommendations escalated to the Board.
 Whilst these committees are not sub-committees of the NTGIL Board, they provide important further review and challenge to ensure best practice is being adhered to, with further recommendations being escalated to the NTGIL Board for consideration as appropriate.

-a) NTAM EMEA Business Risk Committee
+a) EMEA Business Risk Committee

-The primary purpose and responsibility of the NTAM EMEA Business Risk Committee ('BRC') is to provide governance and oversight of the implementation and maintenance of the global RMF across the NTAM EMEA legal entities.
+The primary purpose and responsibility of the EMEA Business Risk Committee (BRC) is to provide governance and oversight of the implementation and maintenance of the global RMF across the EMEA asset management legal entities.
+See Section 3.4 Risk Committee for further information on the NTGIL Risk and Audit Committee a sub-committee of the NTGIL Board where the BRC escalates decisions for approval.

-b) Operational Continuity Committee
+b) EMEA Operational Continuity Committee